Buying a Horsebox Checklist

 Look at the V5C Logbook and make sure the Registration number, chassis number, engine size, colour and chassis type all match.

 Make sure the lorry you are buying is sufficient for the load you are carrying.
 A horse lorry described as 7.5T or 3.5T means the maximum weight the lorry can carry.
 The lorry’s payload is the difference between the unladen weight and the maximum weight.
-This can be measured on a public weighbridge, a certificated will be provided, and will then allow you to work out how many horses people etc you can take on the horsebox without exceeding the legal limit.
+This can be measured on a public weighbridge, a certification will be provided, and will then allow you to work out how many horses people etc you can take on the horsebox without exceeding the legal limit.